xxSeys1/Pinkler/README.md

 # Pinkler
 A script for displaying debug messaged in Godot.

+**USAGE**
 Add this to a Control node and add a RichTextLabel as a Child and set it as label in the script